 Our main dying and weaving partner is based in the North of Portugal.
 The mill was founded in 1958 and employs around 550 people.
-The company spins, dyes yarns, weaves and finishes exquisite fabrics.
-It is certified according to the GOTS standards.
-All the fabrics for our casual shirts are made at our Portuguese weaving partner.
+The company dyes yarns, weaves and finishes our exquisite fabrics according to our specifications and our designs.
+All the fabrics for our casual shirts as well as for most of our dress shirts are made at our Portuguese weaving partner.

-We advise our weaving mills to source organic cotton or organic linen yarns.
+We advise our weaving mills to source GOTS certified organic cotton or organic linen yarns for our fabrics.
 They buy these yarns from various spinning mills on the market.

 Whenever possible we use organic cotton yarns that are made from cotton that was cultivated by the bioRe® projects in Tansania and India (more on this in the next section).
 This allows us to trace back the origin of our shirts to the cotton fields.
 These yarns are spun by Eurotex in India.
 We use bioRe® sustainable cotton for our Populus, Castanio, Ursido, Quercus flannel shirts, many of our dress shirts such as the Porto shirts as well as for our Bernina and Lynx shirts.

 Other parts of our organic cotton yarns are traded or spun by a Portuguese spinning mill near Porto.
 Most of the organic linen yarns for our linen shirts are spun by a Chinese spinning mill.